itsgoingd/slim-facades/README.md

 ```

 ### Custom facades
-- you can create a custom facades by extending `SlimFacades\Facade` class
+You can create a custom facades by extending `SlimFacades\Facade` class.

 ```php
 class MyFacade extends SlimFacades\Facade